net-prophet/django-easy-scoping/docs/usage.md

 {'total_sales': 18, 'total_profit': 24107.1, 'average_profit': 4017.84, 'average_items_per_sale': 7.98}
 ```

-So male millenials in the midwest are buying a lot of our products!
+So male millenials in the Midwest are buying a lot of our products!

 ## Example Django Models